 Some four centuries after his death, William Shakespeare’s legacy endures.
 A playwright and poet, Shakespeare is thought by many to be the foremost writer of the English language.
-Even if you’ve never seen a Shakespeare play you have, no doubt, encountered Shakespeare.
+Even if you’ve never seen a Shakespeare play, you have, no doubt, encountered Shakespeare.
 He is credited with inventing many words and phrases we use today, and his works have inspired modern movies and books.
-To help make connecting with Shakespeare more convenient, we created the following Shakespeare Overview and Resource Guide.
-Read on to learn about the life, times and works of Shakespeare, as well as find links to even more great information about the Bard of Avon.
+To help make connecting with Shakespeare more convenient, we created the following Shakespeare Background Info and Resource Guide.
+Read on to learn about the life, times,and works of Shakespeare; you’ll also find links to even more great information about the Bard of Avon.

 Shakespeare at a Glance